 “The area that I feel Tolvanven will need the most improvement on in order to make the jump is simply neutral/defensive zone play, as well as his physicality and strength in order to adapt to the NHL game,” Van Besien added.
 “Tolvanen will, also need to improve his attitude and demeanor when things do not exactly fall his way early on in his prospective NHL career.
 (He can) learn from and mature (both physically and mentally) with the growing pains that naturally come with the National Hockey League.”

-No one can argue that Tolvanen is having a season for the ages over in the KHL.
-Many said it during the draft, and many are saying it now, the Nashville Predators could quite possibly have the steal of the 2017 NHL Draft.
+No one can argue that Eeli Tolvanen is having a season for the ages in the KHL.
+Many said it during the draft, and many are re-affirming it now, the Nashville Predators could quite possibly have the steal of the 2017 NHL Draft.